-- vi) 1 metre from the rear boundary for the garage component of the building. - d) Where garages are located and accessed from the back of the site (i.e via a rear lane) they shall not exceed 50% of the width of the rear elevation. - e) Multi dwelling housing on corner allotments shall be permitted to have dwellings located on the ground floor and the first floor above , providing compliance with the BCA requirements and separate access to each dwelling from the ground floor is provided.
-Refer to the example of floor plans illustrated in Figure 3.7.2.2. - f) Stairs providing access to upper level dwellings shall be enclosed. - g) Each dwelling within a multi dwelling housing development shall be provided with an 'incidentals' storage facility within the dwelling, which shall be available for personal use of the occupants of each dwelling, and designed and constructed of materials to Council's satisfaction.
-Such storage facility shall have a storage capacity of not less than the following: - 4 cubic metres in the case of a studio flat; - ii) 6 cubic metres in case of a 1 bedroom flat; - iii) 8 cubic metres in case of a 2 bedroom flat; and - iv) 10 cubic metres in case of a 3 bedroom flat or more. - h) The incidentals storage facility shall not be created as a separate (strata) allotment to the unit it services.
+- iii) 0.9 metres from any side boundary; - iv) 3 metres from the rear boundary for the ground level; - V) 6 metres from the rear boundary for all levels above ground level; and - vi) 1 metre from the rear boundary for the garage component of the building. - d) Where garages are located and accessed from the back of the site (i.e via a rear lane) they shall not exceed 50% of the width of the rear elevation. - e) Multi dwelling housing on corner allotments shall be permitted to have dwellings located on the ground floor and the first floor above, providing compliance with the BCA requirements and separate access to each dwelling from the ground floor is provided.
+Refer to the example of floor plans illustrated in Figure 3.7.2.2. - Stairs providing access to upper level dwellings shall be enclosed. - g) Each dwelling within a multi dwelling housing development shall be provided with an 'incidentals' storage facility within the dwelling, which shall be available for personal use of the occupants of each dwelling, and designed and constructed of materials to Council's satisfaction.
+Such storage facility shall have a storage capacity of not less than the following: - i) 4 cubic metres in the case of a studio flat; - ii) 6 cubic metres in case of a 1 bedroom flat; - iii) 8 cubic metres in case of a 2 bedroom flat; and - iv) 10 cubic metres in case of a 3 bedroom flat or more. - h) The incidentals storage facility shall not be created as a separate (strata) allotment to the unit it services.